unchartedsoftware/aperture-tiles/docs/src/docs/api/layer/readme.md

 ```

-## <a name="get-configuration-states"></a> Get Configuration States ##
+## <a name="get-configuration-state"></a> Get Configuration State ##

-Returns all configured states stored on the server for a particular layer, including the default state.
+Returns a specified configured state stored on the server for a particular layer.

 <div class="props">
 	<h3 class="sectionTitle">Method Summary</h3>